yig/graphics101-raytracing/README.md

 You will need to create a scene that uses textures (sets `material.use_diffuse_texture` to true and `material.diffuse_texture` to e.g. `bricks`, and adds a `textures` property to the JSON scene, e.g. `textures = { 'bricks': 'path/to/bricks.png' }`).

+    * Cylinder and cone: The end cap texture coordinates should map the object-space xy-plane unit square [-1,1] to the texture coordinates' [0,1] square.

+    * Plane: The plane should map the object-space xy-plane unit square [-1,1] to the texture coordinates' [0,1] square.
+The texture coordinates elsewhere should repeat modulo.

+    * Cube: Each face should map to the texture coordinates' [0,1] square.
+The orientation does not matter.

 The Code
 --------